 In order to participate in the laboratory exercises, the preparatory assignments for the exercises must be completed.
 Participation in laboratory exercises and journal writing are compulsory.
 The journal must be approved in order to pass the course.

-Final exam is 3 hours.
+Final exam is 3 hours, assessed as pass/fail.
 Student can use their own laboratory journal during exam.
 All laboratory exercises have to be done and the journal must be approved in order to pass the course.

 Special requirements in Science

 Type of course:

 Group discussions of the preparatory assignments (11 x 5): 55 hours.
 Laboratory seminars an laboratory exercises (11 x 5): 55 hours.
 Excursion: 15 hours.
 Test, with time for preparation (7 + 3): 10 hours.

 The external and internal examiner jointly prepare the exam questions and the correction manual.
 The external examiner reviews the internal examiner's examination results by correcting a random sample of candidate¿s exams as a calibration according to the Department's guidelines for examination markings.